2nd grade identifying prepositions worksheets

 Underline every preposition in each sentence.

-Answer: on
+Answer: at

-Every print draws a fresh mix of sentences at this level, so a make-up test or a second sibling gets a different sheet.
+Every print pulls a fresh set of sentences at this level, so a make-up test or a second sibling never gets the same sheet.

 What's on each sheet